 After analyzing millions of data points, algorithms continually updated each course to deliver an "adaptive learning experience" based on each individual’s strength, weaknesses and preferences.

 These are just two examples of the many ways smart cities are adapting schools into more personalized and remote learning platforms which may change the learning experience forever.

 The United Nations says that by 2050, 66% of the world’s population will be considered urban.
 With populations living in such close proximities, this means that health initiatives must be available to everyone no matter their background, race or economic status.

 The wireless sensors monitor the house and send alerts about safety situations such as a left-on stove or doors opening in the middle of the night.
-After testing this system in Oslo, Norway, the study has shown that the system can save $85,000 for each person since they don’t have to move into a nursing facility.
+After testing this system, the study has shown that the system can save $85,000 for each person since they don’t have to move into a nursing facility.

 Big Data in Energy Usage

 If implemented on a wide scale, smart energy efficiency systems could save the United States more than $1.2 trillion by using IoT devices and big data analytics.

 Over 75% of the world’s energy consumption come from cities and 40% of municipal energy cost come solely from street lighting.
 Since adopting smart street lights which automatically adjust light levels to suit the needs of citizens, Lansing, Michigan saved 70% of their energy cost.